MicrosoftDocs/dynamics365smb-docs/business-central/includes/report-1011-scenario-include.md

-Get an overview of your projects with a focus on invoiced amounts and remaining amounts to be invoiced, grouped by customer.
+Get an overview of your projects, with focus on invoiced amounts and remaining amounts to invoice for each customer.